 Hickory, North Carolina

-Founded in 1891, Lenoir-Rhyne University is a co-educational, private liberal arts institution with 53 undergraduate degree programs and 30 graduate degree programs.
-With a 13:1 student-to-faculty ratio, LR enrolls more than 2,700 undergraduate and graduate students and has had ten consecutive years of enrollment growth.
+Founded in 1891, Lenoir-Rhyne University is a co-educational, private liberal arts institution with more than 50 undergraduate degree programs and more than 30 graduate degree programs.
+With a 13:1 student-to-faculty ratio, LR enrolls more than 2,700 undergraduate and graduate students and has had eleven consecutive years of enrollment growth.
 At its core, LR also encourages lifelong learning, service, and faith in its students as they navigate the world around them.

 The LR community strives to support an inclusive campus that promotes a safe and healthy living, learning, and working environment at its three locations including its main campus in Hickory, North Carolina; the Center for Graduate Studies of Asheville, North Carolina; and the Lutheran Theological Southern Seminary and the Center for Graduate Studies of Columbia, South Carolina.
 LR students can participate in more than 60 student clubs and organizations designed to develop a sense of self-worth, responsibility, and accountability and to engage students in active service to the world.